-This fall, families are doing their best during a back-to-school season unlike any other.
+Lately, families have been doing their best during a school year unlike any other.

 Along with schooling and working, one of the biggest challenges is staying healthy and active while spending more time at home.
 It's easy to see how many families may be struggling with this right now, when you consider that: